 For Local Area BS, the requirements of clause 6.6.4.2.4 shall apply (Category A and B).

 The requirements shall also apply if the BS supports NB-IoT operation in NR in-band.

+The requirements shall also apply if the BS supports LP-WUS operation.